mchiew/conference-educationals/README.md

 # Conference Educational Lectures

-An archive of syllabi and slides from conference educationa lectures:
+An archive of syllabi and slides from conference educational lectures:

 - ESMRMB 2013: Compressed Sensing
 - ISMRM 2017: Connectivity with Resting State fMRI